pramod0s007/architect-notes/README.md

 Every abstraction, design pattern, architectural style, and engineering decision exists because it solves a recurring problem.

-The goal of this repository is to help engineers learn how to recognize those problems and choose the right abstraction.
+The goal of this repository is to help engineers understand:

----
+* What problem exists?
+* Why does the problem occur?
+* What architectural pressure is being created?
+* Which abstraction addresses that pressure?
+* What trade-offs are introduced?

+The focus is not on memorizing patterns.

+The focus is on learning how architects think.

 ## Core Philosophy